raise-green/VOID-raise-green-website/site/content/_index.md

-    Confronting environmental challenges by implementing impactful projects,

-    Building equity and reducing exposure in vulnerable communities, and

-    Creating new investment pathways that are accessible to anyone.
+    Confronting environmental challenges by implementing impactful projects, building equity and reducing exposure in vulnerable communities, and creating new investment pathways that are accessible to anyone.

-    Values:

     We are relentlessly passionate about using financial technology to